 3. Evaluate Integration Capabilities

-Custom ERP solutions fully integrate with your current tools, creating a seamless flow of information.
-Off-the-shelf ERP systems offer integration options, but their limited flexibility requires additional customization or third-party plugins for full integration.
+Custom ERP solutions seamlessly connect with existing tools, ensuring a smooth flow of information.
+Off-the-shelf ERP will have integration options, but will need more customization or third-party plugins to be fully integrated.

 4. Assess Vendor Reputation and Support